Sup2point0/pycobytes/synopsis.md

 # Synopsis

-pyco:bytes was a pretty involved project, and tons of fun to work on!
+*pyco:bytes* is a pretty involved project, and tons of fun to work on!

 <br>